Accelerating Large-Scale-Structure data analyses by emulating Boltzmann solvers and Lagrangian Perturbation Theory: Linear matter power spectrum emulator

 \subsection{Neural network setup}

-We build our emulator using a feed-forward neural network trained with 156,000 power spectrum measurements.
-Compared to Gaussian Processes, neural networks have the advantage of significantly lower computational and memory requirements, especially for large training sets.
-We employ the publicly-available libraries \textsc{\tt Keras} and \textsc{\tt TensorFlow} \citep{chollet2015keras,abadi2016tensorflow} to build a relatively simple architecture with two hidden layers of $400$ neurons each, and a Rectified Linear Unit as an activation function.
-We use an Adam optimiser with a batch size of 750, and define as loss function the mean absolute fractional error.
+We build our emulator using a feed-forward neural network trained with 216,000 power spectrum measurements.
+Compared to Gaussian Processes, neural networks have the advantage of significantly better scaling of the computational and memory requirements with large training sets.
+We employ the publicly-available libraries \textsc{\tt Keras} and \textsc{\tt TensorFlow} \citep{chollet2015keras,abadi2016tensorflow} to build a relatively simple architecture with two hidden layers of $400$ neurons each, and a rectified linear unit as an activation function.
+We use an Adam optimiser with an initial learning rate of $10^{-3}$, and define as loss function the mean absolute fractional error.
 This quantity, to be minimised during the training procedure, is defined as

 where $P_{\rm NN}$ is the power spectrum predicted by the neural network, $P_{\class}$ is the \class power spectrum, and the mean $\langle ... \rangle$ runs over the training points.